raddy23/cricket-match-tracker/README.md

 Project focused on managing and displaying scorecard

 Note:
-C++ cricket game is present in cricket_match.cpp file
+C++ cricket game is present in cricket.cpp file

 Procedure:
 1] Copy and paste this program into online c++ compiler